-Yammer, another industry leader, provides the much of same functionality, though it eschews lead management and issue resolution in favor of other features, like a repository for institutionalized knowledge.
-Yammer and has already been adopted by companies like Ford, eBay, and DHL.
+Yammer, another industry leader, provides much of the same functionality, though it eschews lead management and issue resolution in favor of other features, like a repository for institutionalized knowledge.
+Yammer has already been adopted by companies like Ford, eBay, and DHL.

 Likewise, companies such as T-Mobile and Thomson Reuters have turned to Jive.
 Jive focuses on fast and easy collaboration, giving users the ability to share rich media content, as well as a LinkedIn-like function for locating colleagues with specific skills.